COVID-19 pandemic in the Netherlands: November 2021 protests and riots

 In November 2021, the government proposed implementing the "2G rule", a measure to only allow individuals who are vaccinated (gevaccineerd) or have recovered from a COVID-19 infection (genezen) from being able to enter hotels, restaurants, cafes, cultural and artistic places, and events, and to use non-essential services.
 On November 19, a protest against the 2G rule was announced on social media, which turned into a riot.
 The police shot several people.

 Most notably, riots occurred in Rotterdam, where 51 people were arrested.
 There were also riots in Stein, Roermond, Urk, The Hague, Enschede, Leeuwarden and Tilburg.
 The authorities used water cannons, police dogs and mounted police against the rioters.
 Three rioters were seriously injured when police opened fire on them, while a fourth sustained minor injuries.
 Additionally, four rioters and five police officers sustained minor injuries during the unrest.
 Peaceful protests also took place in Amsterdam and Breda.

 December 2021

 On 19 December, a lockdown began.
 It lasted until 14 January 2022.
 Only essential facilities, such as food stores and pharmacies, stayed open, and only during reduced hours.
 Schools and educational facilities were closed; in particular, the school Christmas holidays started one week earlier.
 Public transport continued to operate, although schedules were adjusted.

 January 2022

 On January 3, 2022, following winter break, the government opened primary and secondary schools again.
 Tertiary schools — middle and higher education — remained closed.

+Spring 2022

+The face mask requirement on public transport was removed on 23 March 2022.
+The move was further relaxed in airports and on planes on 21 May 2022.